croweman/elency-config/README.md

 docker-compose up
 ```

-To view/create/change configuration etc on the `elency-config-server` browse to <a href="https://elency-config.vcap.me">https://elency-config.vcap.me<a/>.
+To view/create/change configuration etc on the `elency-config-server` browse to <a href="https://elency-config.vcap.me">https://elency-config.vcap.me<a/> or browse to <a href="https://localhost">https://localhost</a>.
 You will need to `trust` the `insecure` certifacte!

 Useful logins are `admin` and `joe.bloggs`